MarekVasku/gym-tracker-shiny/README.md

 # Gym Tracker (Shiny for Python)

-A compact, local-first gym tracking app built with Shiny for Python.
-Track Big 3 lifts, bodyweight (with timestamp), and a small set of body measurements.
-Designed for data scientists who want a clean UI and simple persistence (Google Sheets, SQLite, or both).
+Gym Tracker is a compact, local-first application built with Shiny for Python.
+It records Big 3 lifts, timestamped bodyweight entries, and a focused set of body measurements.
+Persistence is configurable (Google Sheets, SQLite, or both).

 Table of Contents
 -----------------